dcos/lashup/README.md

 ## Usage

 Integrating Lashup into your own project is easy!
 You must set the configuration, `{mnesia, dir}` for the KV store to persist its data, and the `{lashup, work_dir}` to persist the Lamport clock used in the gossip algorithm.
 You must also configure contact nodes via `{lashup, contact_nodes}`.
 These nodes are used to bootstrap the overlay.
-At least one of them must be up for the new node to join.
+At least one of them must be up for a new node to join.

 ### Membership

 You can get the global membership snapshot by calling `lashup_gm:gm()`.
 If you're interested in finding out about changes in the global membership, you can subscribe to the `lashup_gm_events` `gen_event`.
 If you're interested in finding out reachability information, you can call `lashup_gm_route:get_tree(Origin)` to get the DFS tree from `Origin`.
-It returns a map, where the key is the destination node name, and the value is either the distance from the given origin, or `infinity`, if the node is unreachable.
+It returns a map, where the key is a destination node name, and the value is either the distance from the given origin, or `infinity`, if the node is unreachable.

 ### Key-Value Store